cervoise/blog/trainings/win32-buffer-overflow/README.md

   * WehnTrust https://archive.codeplex.com/?p=wehntrust - In this case, you will have to :
     * install it
     * put an exception on your program
-The idea is to emulate Windows ALSR behaviour.
-This can also be used for ASLR bypasses, but most of the time it is just finding a JMP ESP in non ASLR module (I'll not cover this part with the following tools).

 These exercices are also a good opportunity to test Metasploit payloads ;)